CampusAI/CampusAI.github.io/_rl/lecture_17/lecture17.md

 Furthermore, please acknowledge our work by adding a link to our website: https://campusai.github.io/ and citing our names: Oleguer Canal and Federico Taschin.
 -->

+{% include start-row.html %}

-**OBS:** The main bottleneck of creating distributed RL algorithms is that we need to create our own datasets with improved policies.
+The main bottleneck of creating distributed RL algorithms is that we need to create our own datasets with improved policies.
 Unlike SL where the datasets are given.
 This means we need to create algorithmic changes alongside system changes when designing new parallel architectures.

 # History of large scale distributed RL